TOOLS & RESOURCES

 We believe we can help our community by providing useful tools that anyone can use.

 Below are some of the tools that were developed during the first phase of the digital strategy initiative.
-We will continue to look for opportunities to update and add to these tools as our projects progress.

 A handbook containing a series of fictional personas to help create empathy with different users during the course of a project or the design of a new service.